jasonxu90/jasonxu90.github.io/publications.md

 ---
 # [](#header-1)Publications
 Many of these are available on [arXiv](https://arxiv.org/find/all/1/all:+EXACT+jason_xu/0/1/0/all/0/1).
-For software and a description of working papers in preparation, see my [research page](https://jasonxu90.github.io/research.html).
+For a description of working papers in preparation, see my [research page](https://jasonxu90.github.io/research.html).

 Preprints